SIMMORSAL/Vextra/ReadMe.md

 To fix this, you'll need to open `/components/PagePortfolio/PortfolioItem.tsx` and go to line 87.
 There's more information there.

+`awardIsTransparent`: If your award image has transparent background, set this to true.
+Otherwise, a shadow will be cast behind the award.

 `isBackgroundDark` : `awardImage` uses this in  `http.../portfolio` page to decide if the shadow behind it should be white or black.